-If you receive Medicare, you should have been given Medicare information on admission called "An Important Message from Medicare."
+If you receive Medicare and you are admitted to one of our hospitals, you will receive a document called "An Important Message from Medicare."
 This briefly describes some of your rights as a Medicare patient.
 We are proud to be a participating Medicare provider.

 If You Are Covered by Medicaid

 We will need a copy of your Medicaid card.
 Medicaid also has payment limitations on a number of services and items.
 Medicaid does not pay for the cost of a private room unless medically necessary.